 Last night, the brunette with the model looks kicked off the performance strongly with her hit “Last Dance,” which got the crowd enthused really quickly.
 She followed it up with some quieter numbers that showcased her range of material, but it’s really the more uptempo tunes that seemed to resonate the most with her audience.
 At one point of the show, she was showered with so much love and admiration that she had to take a break.
 “Thank you for all the love,” she said.
 “It’s a lot to take in.
 Give me a moment.”

-It was obvious at that time of the night that this show was one that San Francisco wouldn’t quickly forget.
-But really what was truly unique was that it left you with that feeling that you just knew this was going to be the last time you’d see a singer with this level of talent on a smaller stage like this.
-This young lady has that star quality, that “it” factor that you can’t put your finger on, and it’s simply a matter of time before the rest of the world catches on.
+It was obvious by the end of the night that this show was one that San Franciscans would never forget.
+The performance left you with the feeling that you just knew you’d never see a performer of this caliber on a small stage like this.
+This young lady has that star quality, that “it” factor that you can’t put your finger on, and it’s simply a matter of time before the rest of the world takes notice of it.

 Photos courtesy of Louis Raphael Photography